triton-inference-server/server/docs/protocol/extension_model_repository.md

 - "unload_dependents" : boolean parameter indicating that in addition
-  to unloading the requested model, also unload any dependent model that was loaded along with the requested model (for example, the models composing an ensemble).
+  to unloading the requested model, also unload any dependent model that was loaded along with the requested model.
+For example, request to unload the models composing an ensemble will unload the ensemble as well.

 A failed unload request must be indicated by an HTTP error status (typically 400).
 The HTTP body must contain the